 Same curriculum as the Signature Course

 Private Courses | business retreats

 May through September

-Ideal for parties of two to six (or more) who want a unique group experience; or for a Parent/Child or Family team that wants an intimate experience with maximum one-on-one instructor time in a private setting.
+Ideal for parties of two to six (recommended max 10) who want a unique group experience; or for a Parent/Child or Family team that wants an intimate experience with maximum one-on-one instructor time in a private setting.
 Inquire for details and pricing.

 Registration Deposit: $500 (additional $300 per accompanied child) to secure your spot.
 Total Course Fee due at the conclusion of the course.
 Courses (particularly the smaller group sizes) can fill up 8 months or more in advance.